-If you make any vaccine mandatory, you should ensure that your policies fully inform employees of how to seek an exception as an accommodation.
+If you make any vaccine mandatory, you should ensure that your policies fully inform employee of how to seek an exception as an accommodation.
 You must also be prepared with a full accommodation procedure.
 (This should already be in place, but if it is not, now is a great time to implement one.)

 You should also have policies and procedures in place addressing whether time spent getting a vaccine will be treated as “hours worked.”
 Lastly, it remains important to ensure your policies encourage sick workers to stay home until they meet applicable return to work standards without fear of reprisal, particularly if they have a fever.

 How can we ensure the confidentiality of employee medical information with regard to a vaccine?

 The ADA requires you to store employee medical information separately from employee personnel files.
 You may store COVID-19 and/or vaccine-related medical information in existing medical files.